 Help eliminate the stress of the next day by getting items together for your morning routine now.

-Young children can help by laying out their socks and underwear for the morning.
-Older children can help to pack lunches or lay out their backpacks.
+Young children can help by laying out their socks and underwear/diaper for the morning.
+Older children can help by packing lunches or lay out their backpacks.

-This can help eliminate their stress about getting ready in the morning, and mom and dad’s too!
+This can help decrease the stress of getting ready in the morning!

 Turn Bath Time into a Relaxing Spa

-Now, we know that we can help our kids to relax by making bath time count as part of their wind-down routine.
-We add lavender scented oil to the tub and turn on soft music instead of splashing and playing.
+Other parents find that kids are more relaxed when bath time is part of a peaceful wind-down routine.
+Try adding lavender scented oil to the tub and turn on soft music instead of splashing and playing.

 Calm a Toddler Through Reading